 Join the Group

 There are funded openings for strong candidates with background in Materials Science, Chemistry, Physics, Electrical Engineering, or Chemical Engineering.
 Candidates must have several first-authored publications in high impact journals and show a track record of success.
 Experience with optoelectronic device characterization, device physics and modeling, solar cell fabrication and testing, and electronic materials synthesis are a plus.
 Interested candidates should email Prof. Hillhouse their CV.
 In addition to the funded openings, there are always positions available to researchers who have their own funding.
-In particular, young researchers interested in starting a career in renewable energy and solar cells should consider applying for a DOE SunShot Fellowship.
-Prof. Hillhouse will supply a letter of support for strong candidates.

 There are funded openings for talented students seeking a Ph.D. in areas related to solar energy and nanomaterials.
 No previous research experience is necessary.
 However, the applicant pool is very competitive.
 Undergraduates with good academic records and with degrees in Chemical Engineering, Materials Science, Electrical Engineering, Physics, and Chemistry are encouraged to apply.
 For non-Chemical Engineers, it is necessary to take a few extra courses, but it is manageable.
 Interested students should apply to the UW Graduate School and Department of Chemical Engineering Graduate Program.
 In addition, please notify Prof. Hillhouse by email when your application is complete.
 For more information please visit the Chemical Engineering Graduate Program Webpage.